open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

 ### Implementation
 The current scheduling framework contains two types of plugins, i.e., `Filter`s and `Prioritizer`s.
-`Filter`s are invoked *before* `Prioritizer`s to express hard constrains, filtering the clusters.
+`Filter`s are invoked *before* `Prioritizer`s to handle hard constrains, filtering the clusters.
-`Prioritizer`s express soft constraints, scoring the clusters.
-The spread policy can be a hard constraint (when `maxSkew` is not omitted for some terms) or a soft constraint (when `maxSkew` is omitted for all terms).
-For a hard spread constraint, the scheduler need to perform the hard decision logic (i.e., decide to schedule or not according to `maxSkew`) *after* scoring the clusters, which is unable to implement in a `Filter`.
-Besides, we cannot just implement the hard decision logic in a `Prioritizer` in some way.
-The reason is that each `Prioritizer` score the clusters individually, while the `maxSkew` constraint should apply to the final scheduling result, which can be affected by all the `Prioritizer`s.
+Then, the `Prioritizer`s score the clusters.
+To implement `maxSkew`, we need to first score the clusters (i.e., do the spread), then ensure the `maxSkew` is not exceeded by some filter-like operations for hard constraints.
+This cannot be implemented in the current framework.

-Hence, a new plugin type, `Selector`, is proposed to express hard constrains *after* `Prioritizer`s.
+Hence, a new plugin type, `Selector`, is proposed to implement hard constrains *after* `Prioritizer`s.
 The `Selector` interface is showed below.

 ```go